wdpm/vue-markdown-app-starter/docs/03-design-website-layout.md

 ## our goal

-- [x] A sticky header.
+- [x] A fixed header.
   > position: fixed
 - [x] A sticky, flexible-width sidebar.
-  > gird template column: max-content
+  > gird template column: max-content + position: sticky
 - [x] A flexible main content container (that changes width based on the content of the sidebar)
   > gird template column: 1fr
 - [x] The sidebar and main content container scroll independently.